kylebustard/trackle_app/README.md

 - Email summary to recruiters
 - Google Calendar or appointment feature
 - Search/sort Job by date, position, company
+- Implement HTML scraper and web crawler to search the web for jobs

 ## UI:
 - x Boostrap -> formatting